Driving Viscous Hydrodynamics in Bulk Electron Flow in Graphene Using Micromagnets: Boundary layer for a straight semi-infinite channel with no-slip boundary condition

 The first of these equations is nontrivial at $m=1,2...N_m$ and the second equation is nontrivial at $m=0,1...N_m$, so altogether we have $2N_m+1$ equations to determine $2N_m+1$ unknown coefficients $\alpha_a$.
 Thus the boundary layer problem is solved.

-The boundary layer solution considered in this Section is valid for the no-slip boundary condition.
-However, the method can be easily extended to the case of an arbitrary slip length, considering that only Eqs.~(\ref{nopen}) depend on the slip length.

 The boundary layer solution is extended to finite width channels in App.~\ref{app_2}.
 After the method is developed it is instructive to present plots for specific cases.
-For the numerical solution we set $gD=1.16$, which corresponds to the device described at the end of Sec.~\ref{sec:bulk_sol}.
+For the numerical solution we set $gD=0.88$, which corresponds to the device described at the end of Sec.~\ref{sec:bulk_sol}.
 We truncate beyond $N_m=5$, which provides more than sufficient accuracy for the values of $\omega\tau$ we present.
-Plots of the streamlines obtained for $\omega\tau=0.3$, $1.2$ and $4.5$ are presented in Fig.~\ref{fig:exact}.
-These values of $\omega\tau$ were selected as $\omega\tau=0.3$ has only real eigenvalues $\lambda_a$ and corresponds to the perturbative regime, $\omega\tau=1.2$ has a complex conjugate pair of eigenvalues $\lambda_a$ and corresponds to the device described in Eq.~\eqref{param} and $\omega\tau=4.5$ has two complex conjugate pairs of eigenvalues $\lambda_a$.
-As the magnetic field increases ($\omega \tau$ increases) both the magnitude of the boundary effects and the width of the boundary layer increase, but in the cases considered the effective width of the boundary layer does not extend beyond $y/D \approx 4$.
-Thus, considering symmetry, it is appropriate to use the bulk solution in devices with width $W \gg 8 D$.
+Plots of the streamlines obtained for $\omega\tau=0.2$, $1.2$ and $2.4$ are presented in Fig.~\ref{fig:exact}.
+These values of $\omega\tau$ were selected as $\omega\tau=0.2$ has only real eigenvalues $\lambda_a$ and corresponds to the perturbative regime, $\omega\tau=1.2$ has a complex conjugate pair of eigenvalues $\lambda_a$ and corresponds to the device described in Eq.~\eqref{param} and $\omega\tau=2.4$ has two complex conjugate pairs of eigenvalues $\lambda_a$.
+As the magnetic field increases ($\omega \tau$ increases) both the magnitude of the boundary effects and the width of the boundary layer increase.
+For the most interesting case $\omega\tau \approx1 $ the effective width of the boundary layer is approximately $D$.
+Therefore, for the set of parameters (\ref{param}) a channel of width $=10-20\mu$m is suffiently wide to neglect boundary layer effects.

+The boundary layer solution considered in this Section is valid for the no-slip boundary condition.
+However, the method can be easily extended to the case of an arbitrary slip length, see App.~\ref{finite_slip} for details.